Observation of universal non-Gaussian statistics of the order parameter across a continuous phase transition

-In view of the above observations, it might seem surprising that our experimental results align with the Landau-like theory.
-However, at fixed $u$, beyond-mean-field effects associated with the 3D XY universality class manifest themselves only in the tails of the order-parameter PDF, and correspond to rare events \cite{balog:2025} (see SI, section \ref{SM:PDF}).
+It might seem surprising that our measurements align with the Landau-like mean-field theory as the probed transition belongs to the 3D XY universality class.
+However, at fixed $u$, beyond-mean-field effects manifest themselves only in the tails of the order-parameter PDF, and correspond to rare events \cite{balog:2025} (see SI, section \ref{SM:PDF}).
 Experimentally, the typical number ($\sim 700$) of shots used to construct a PDF, although large, remains insufficient to resolve these rare events.
-Consequently, a single measured distribution does not allow to distinguish between the Landau-like potential introduced in Eq.~\eqref{eq:Ffunc} and the expected distribution obtained from 3D XY numerical simulations (SI, section \ref{SM:PDF3DXY}).
+In contrast, beyond mean-field effects are revealed by measuring the PDFs upon varying the control parameter.
+This is shown by our measurement of the average value $\braket{|\psi|}$ as a function of $u$ (\figref{fig:fig3}d).
+First, $\braket{|\psi|}$ exhibits power-law scaling with a critical exponent $\beta=0.35(1)$ compatible with that of the 3D XY universality class, $\beta_{\rm 3D XY}=0.3485$ \cite{campostrini:2001}, and distinct from the mean-field prediction $\beta_\mathrm{MF}=0.5$ (\figref{fig:fig3}d).
+Second, the critical scaling for $\braket{|\psi|}$ is found even for small values of $u$, suggesting that the critical regime extends deeply into the ordered (superfluid) phase.

+The power-law scaling of $\braket{|\psi|}$ expected in the thermodynamic limit is observed where the order-parameter PDFs are well captured by Gaussian statistics {\it i.e.} where $\xi < L$ as illustrated in \figref{fig:fig1}a.
+Conversely, non-Gaussian statistics appear in a narrower region close to the critical point where finite-size effects become significant and lead to a breakdown of power-law behaviour.
+Moreover, the harmonic trap leads to sizeable corrections to $\uc$, as compared to predictions for a homogeneous system (see \figref{fig:fig1}c).
+The measured value of $\uc = \num{38.1(2)}$ agrees well with predictions based on Quantum Monte Carlo (QMC) calculations in a harmonic trap \cite{herce:2021}.
+The fact that $\uc$ exceeds the critical value ($u\approx 29.3$) for the superfluid-Mott-insulator quantum phase transition with filling $n=1$ highlights the fact that the transition occurs in the outer region of the trap, where $n<1$ (see Methods and \figref{fig:fig5}).

-Equivalently to the PDF, full statistical information of the order parameter is found in its moments, or cumulants, at all orders.
-To quantify explicitly the non-Gaussian nature of the PDFs, we focus on the evolution of its high-order cumulants across the transition.
-This methodology offers a dual advantage.
+To quantify explicitly the non-Gaussian nature of the order-parameter statistics close to the critical point, we now focus on its high-order cumulants.
+Cumulants at all orders reconstruct the full statistical information contained in the PDF, similarly to moments.
+The cumulant methodology offers a dual advantage.
 First, cumulants are a standard tool in statistics for capturing non-Gaussian behaviour; the presence of any cumulant $\kappa_{n \geq 3} \neq 0$ is necessary and sufficient for non-Gaussian statistics.
-Second, as we shall see, the dependence of cumulants on the control parameter proves to be extremely rich, providing new and surprising insight into the critical behaviour.
+Second, as we shall see, the dependence of cumulants on the control parameter proves to be extremely rich, providing new and surprising insights into the critical behaviour.